lm3nitro/Projects/Proxy/PolarProxy/PolarProxy Install.md

 sudo iptables -t nat -A OUTPUT -m owner --uid 1000 -p tcp --dport 443 -j REDIRECT --to 10443
 ```

-Tested run the proxy service with curl:
+Testing the proxy with curl:
 ```
 curl --insecure --connect-to www.netresec.com:443:127.0.0.1:10443 https://www.netresec.com/
 ```

-Sniffing live traffic on the lookback interface to see if the packets are going to the proxy on 10443.
+I wantd to sniff live traffic on the lookback interface to see if the packets are going to the proxy on port 10443.

 ![Pasted image 20240409184100](https://github.com/lm3nitro/Projects/assets/55665256/eb18e7e0-78d7-47d4-92f1-1dda6600028b)

-PolarProxy is also saving the encrypted packets for fruther analysis:

-I copied the pcap from the default directory: /var/log/PolarProxy/ to my home directory temporarily
+At the same time, PolarProxy is also saving the encrypted packets for fruther analysis.
+I copied the pcap from the default directory: /var/log/PolarProxy/ to my home directory temporarily.

 ![Pasted image 20240409184908](https://github.com/lm3nitro/Projects/assets/55665256/68b084e2-6038-4871-8419-a5c10998b0fc)

-Unencrypted  pcap after TLS headers have been removed:

-The traffic is coming from 127.0.0.1 loopback interface to www.netresec.com
+After, I wanted to take a look at the unencrypted pcap after the TLS headers had been removed.
+Here we see the traffic is coming from the 127.0.0.1 loopback interface to www.netresec.com:

 ![Pasted image 20240409184751](https://github.com/lm3nitro/Projects/assets/55665256/534ef2bd-ce5b-4ca3-8a27-f4e702a468ad)

-Checking the Polar proxy Root certificate in firefox:
+Lets verify that the Polar proxy Root certificate is indeed in our Firefox browser:

 ![Pasted image 20240409185332](https://github.com/lm3nitro/Projects/assets/55665256/bc313936-e861-48a6-bdb4-41f450120831)

 ![Pasted image 20240409185307](https://github.com/lm3nitro/Projects/assets/55665256/8bdfb19f-ff61-4009-bc19-64fd6af7a092)

+Once the PolarProxy was installed, I thoroughly enjoyed doing different scenarios to do different types of traffic analysis and really concentrating on the behavior and the features that PolarProxy offers.
+This is an excellent tool to have deployed in your network that I highly recommend.

 # Further Testing the Proxy: